rbowsley/lamplighthelp/source/16-7-4_Adding_and_Editing_Custom_Tabs_and_Fields_to_work_and_other_records.markdown

 ### Editing and Deleting Tabs, Fields and Options

 This is the same as for custom tabs and fields in the profile.
 Please see [16.7.2 Adding and Editing Profile Custom Tabs and Fields](/help/index/p/16.7.2).
-If you are thinking of editing an existing field which already has data in it, please also see [16.7.7 Caution - Editing Existing Fields with Data In](/help/index/p/16.7.7).
+If you are thinking of editing an existing field which already has data in it, please also see [16.7.6 Troubleshooting Custom Tabs and Fields](/help/index/p/16.7.6).

 ##### Tags